FEMA Major Disaster Declaration – New York Severe Storms and Flooding

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, and tornadoes from April 19-20, 2023.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for areas of the state of Vermont to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding beginning July 7, 2023 and continuing.
+The following areas has been approved for assistance:

 Individual Assistance: